BLCM/bl3hotfixes/README.md

 October 1, 2019, this project was created to check the hotfix data every hour and write out the hotfixes automatically.

+The hotfixes are written twice: once to a brand-new file which includes a datestamp, and once to `hotfixes_current.json`.

 The script which does this is written in Python 3, and should run anywhere Python does, though you'll need to edit `output_dir` inside the script itself to have it save out files properly.
 Check `requirements.txt` inside